Alcohol and Other Drugs

 Excessive alcohol use can result in harms such as motor vehicle injuries, violence, heart disease, cancer, alcohol poisoning, and poor birth outcomes.
 Excessive drinking includes binge drinking (four or more drinks on one occasion for women, five or more drinks for men), heavy drinking (eight or more drinks in a week for women, 15 or more drinks in a week for men), and any drinking by pregnant women or people under age 21.

-If you are concerned about your drinking or the drinking of your loved one, please talk with your health care provider.
+If you are concerned about your drinking or the drinking of someone else, please talk with your doctor or health care provider.

 Youth alcohol use